 Gov. DeSantis declares health emergency after 2 presumptive positive coronavirus cases found

-One case is an adult resident of Hillsoborough County and the other is an adult resident of Manatee County, according to officials.
+One case is an adult resident of Hillsborough County and the other is an adult resident of Manatee County, according to officials.

 Both individuals are isolated and being properly cared for, according to the Florida Department of Health.